Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsubsection{Alpha Precision and Recall}

-Alaa~\etal~\cite{alaa2021faithful} introduce a 3-dimensional evaluation metric, ($\alpha$-Precision, $\beta$-Recall, Authenticity), to characterizes the fidelity, diversity and generalization power of generative models (Fig.~\ref{fig:Alaa}).
+\cite{alaa2021faithful} introduce a 3-dimensional evaluation metric, ($\alpha$-Precision, $\beta$-Recall, Authenticity), to characterizes the fidelity, diversity and generalization power of generative models (Fig.~\ref{fig:Alaa}).
 The first two assume that a fraction 1 − $\alpha$ (or 1 − $\beta$) of the real (and synthetic) data are ``outliers'', and $\alpha$ (or $\beta$) are ``typical''. $\alpha$-Precision is the fraction of synthetic samples that resemble the ``most typical'' $\alpha$ real samples, whereas $\beta$-Recall is the fraction of real samples covered by the most typical $\beta$ synthetic samples. $\alpha$-Precision and $\beta$-Recall are evaluated for all $\alpha$, $\beta$ $\in [0, 1]$, providing entire precision and recall curves instead of a single number.
 To compute both metrics, the (real and synthetic) data are embedded into hyperspheres with most samples concentrated around the centers.
 Typical samples are located near the centers whereas outliers are close to the boundaries.
 To quantify Generalization they introduce the Authenticity metric to measure the probability that a synthetic sample is copied from the training data.
+Some other works that have proposed extensions to P\&R include~\cite{djolonga2020precision,simon2019revisiting,kynkaanniemi2019improved}.